-Learn how to bleed a radiator from a professional UK heating engineer.
+Learn how to bleed a radiator from a UK heating engineer.

 Your central heating system should be completely full of water at all times if you want it to work properly.

-You need to remove any air in the system as it can cause rusting, your radiators to be cold, or even your boiler to not work at all.
+You need to remove all air from the system as it can cause rusting, your radiators to be cold, or can even cause your boiler to stop working.

-To remove the air, you have to bleed it out.
+To remove the air, you have to bleed it out of your radiators and let water in.

-This is a great DIY boiler repair that everyone should learn.
+This is a simple DIY boiler repair that everyone should learn.

 Here’s what you’ll need to bleed a radiator: